VanCoding/react-bicon/readme.md

 components need the `name` prop, which property on the data-object holds the value they should manage.

-A component is capable of handling the binding when it tages a `value` prop and a `onChange` prop.
+A component is capable of handling the binding when it takes a `value` prop and a `onChange` prop.
 The `value` prop holds the value of the property of the data-object.
 The `onChange` prop is a function that must be called with the new value as first argument as soon as the value was changed in the component.